darpanITadept/MunchMaster-Chatbot/README.md

 # MunchMaster- Chatbot 🍲

-Explore the world of Indian cuisines with MunchMaster, your delightful chatbot companion.
-Visit the [MunchMaster-Indian_Eatery website](https://darpanitadept.github.io/Indian_eatery/) to embark on a culinary adventure!
+Dive into the vibrant world of Indian cuisines with MunchMaster, your delightful chatbot companion. 🌐 Embark on a culinary adventure by visiting the [MunchMaster-Indian_Eatery website](https://darpanitadept.github.io/Indian_eatery/) and let your taste buds dance with joy!

+Experience the fusion of flavors, discover exciting recipes, and engage in delightful conversations about the rich tapestry of Indian culinary traditions.
+Don't just read about it - savor the interactive journey on our website!

 ## Installation 🚀